Explicit $L^2$ bounds for the Riemann $\zeta$ function: Classical foundations revisited

 If $\{a_n\}_{n=1}^\infty$ is a real sequence then the error term factor may be improved to $\frac{E}{2}$.
-As pointed out in \cite[Lemma 6.5]{Ra16}, there is a cancellation of a term that allows one to gain a factor of $2$ inside the error term.
+As pointed out in \cite[Lemma 6.5]{Ra16}, a term cancels out, allowing us to gain a factor of $2$ inside the error term.

 \begin{mysage} H=RIF(zeta(2)-1) #This H is the constant in the statement of {le:stieltjes}, the bound on zeta(s)-1/(s-1) for 1<s<2 \end{mysage}